UPS falls short of forecasts on bad weather, costs

 Atlanta-based UPS reaffirmed its full-year profit outlook of $7.45 to $7.75 per share.
 Analysts expect $7.52 per share.

-In premarket trading, UPS shares slid 2.8 percent.
+In premarket trading, UPS shares slid 3%.